melo601/cuynuvanced/VirusTotal_Hash.md

-VirusTotal Scan results
+# VirusTotal Scan results and File Hash
+All of these files are manually uploaded by me, not with API or Bots

+Some security vendor will flag my YouTube Vanced builds as "Android.PUA.DebugKey".
+Don't worry. its only a normal behaviour because all my YouTube Vanced builds are signed with test/debug keys

+File hash are in VirusTotal Scan results.
-**YouTube Vanced 17.43.36 VirusTotal Scan results:**
+## YouTube Vanced 17.43.36 VirusTotal Scan results:

 YouTube.Vanced_v17.43.36_Dark_Universal.apk : [View on VirusTotal](https://www.virustotal.com/gui/file/a197a7dc769e2ad116e2fd110762c1a27fb3d78964fc9968cc1d8d245cf36725?nocache=1)